-- 1. Overall cost associated with the program or equipment must not be excessive and must be submitted for preapproval.
-It may include the cost for one person to accompany the participant (if necessary); duration of the program; expected medical benefits; and availability of the program elsewhere in Florida if it is located outside the participant's home area. - 2.
+- Overall cost associated with the program or equipment must not be excessive and must be submitted for preapproval.
+It may include the duration of the program; expected medical benefits; and availability of the program elsewhere in Florida if it is located outside the participant's home area. - 2.
 A report must be received from the participant's primary care physician recommending the experimental program or equipment by detailing its medical necessity. - 3.
 Proof must be provided that the experimental program or equipment has shown objective, observable, or demonstrable medical benefit, as well as evidence the participant has benefited or will benefit from the experimental program or equipment. - 4.
 The Executive Director may approve the expected frequency and duration of the requested experimental program or equipment. - 5.
 Continuation of the program or equipment may be authorized if periodic evaluation by a physician shows an objective, observable, or demonstrable medical benefit to the participant.